 - Unexpected delays

-Obviously, there is no planning ahead for unexpected delays, and weather can be almost as unpredictable, unfortunately.
+Obviously, there is no planning for unexpected delays, and weather can be almost as unpredictable, unfortunately.
 One estimate is to expect to spend about 20 man-hours for every 10-15 feet of low wall.
 However, this is widely variable.

 Materials you’ll need (besides the main wall material itself)